Sports Injury Treatment in Northeast PA

 Sports injuries can be broken down into two types – acute and chronic:

-• When a sudden, traumatic event occurs such as a football player getting slammed into the ground by another player, you may experience an acute injury.
+• When a sudden, traumatic event happens, like a football player being slammed to the ground, you may get an acute injury.
 Treatment for acute injuries involves R.I.C.E. – rest, ice, compression, and elevation.
 The symptoms of the trauma usually subside after a few weeks.

 PRP Therapy for Sports Injuries